SwissDataScienceCenter/renku-python/design/003-interactive-session/003-interactive-session.md

 - Start Date: 2021-12-02
 - Status: Proposed

-# Run local interactive sessions
+# Run interactive sessions

 ## Summary

-Propose a new sub-group command `renku session` that is responsible for managing local interactive sessions for a project.
+Propose a new sub-group command `renku session` that is responsible for managing interactive sessions, both local and remote, for a project.

 ## Motivation

 Renkulab.io provides the option to run interactive sessions of a project.
 Among other things the session contains a jupyter notebook.

-The motivation behind this RFC is to provide a simple renku CLI command that basically mimics this, i.e. the option to start an interactive session of a project locally.
+The motivation behind this RFC is to provide a simple renku CLI sub-command that basically allows the starting and stopping of these interactive sessions.

 ## Design Detail

-The proposed sub-commands of `renku session`, namely to run interactive sessions locally, heavily relies on [docker](https://www.docker.com/).
+The proposed sub-commands of `renku session`, namely to run interactive sessions.
+The local session heavily relies on [docker](https://www.docker.com/).
 Docker is one of the most popular container engines, that eases the development and deployment of applications, by off-loading the installation of the runtime environment dependencies of the application.